Adam: Dense Retrieval Distillation with Adaptive Dark Examples: Introduction

-We conduct experiments on two benchmarks, including MS-Marco~\cite{Nguyen2016MSMARCO} and TREC Deep Learning 2019~\cite{Craswell2020TREC19}.
+We conduct experiments on two benchmarks, including MS-MARCO~\cite{Nguyen2016MSMARCO} and TREC Deep Learning 2019~\cite{Craswell2020TREC19}.
 In both benchmarks, the model is required to select the best response from a candidate pool.
 Evaluation results indicate that our method is significantly better than existing models on two benchmarks.
-To sum up, our contributions are three folds: \begin{itemize}[noitemsep,topsep=0.4pt,parsep=0pt,partopsep=0pt] \item Proposal of augmenting dark examples for more effective knowledge distillation in IR; \item Proposal of a self-paced distillation method to transfer knowledge with adaptively augmented dark examples; \item Empirical verification of the effectiveness of the proposed approach on two public datasets. \end{itemize}
+To sum up, our contributions is three-fold: \begin{itemize} \item Propose to augment dark examples including reinforced negatives and noisy positives for more effective knowledge distillation in IR; \item Propose to adaptively concentrate on high-confidence training instances to better transfer knowledge; \item Empirical verify of the effectiveness of the proposed approach on two public datasets. \end{itemize}